Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: The case of submodular welfare function

 \section{The case of submodular welfare function}

-In this section we focus on the case when the welfare basis function $w$ is non-decreasing and concave (in the discrete sense).
-This results in the total welfare $W(a)$ of Equation \eqref{eq:welfaredef} being monotone submodular.
-Submodular functions model problems with diminishing returns and are used to describe a wide range of engineering applications such as satellite assignment problems \cite{qu2015distributed}, Adwords for e-commerce \cite{devanur2012online}, and combinatorial auctions \cite{lehmann2006combinatorial}, among others.
+In this section we focus on the case when the welfare basis function $w$ is non-decreasing and concave.
+This results in the total welfare $W(a)$ being monotone submodular.
+Submodular functions model problems with diminishing returns and are used to describe a wide range of engineering applications such as satellite assignment problems \cite{qu2015distributed}, Adwords for e-commerce \cite{devanur2012online}, combinatorial auctions \cite{lehmann2006combinatorial}, and many more.

-For the considered class of problems, we show (Theorem \ref{thm:wconcavefwdecreas}) that characterizing the price of anarchy reduces to computing the maximum between $n(n+1)/2\sim\mc{O}(n^2)$ numbers.
-Using this result, we give an explicit expression of the price of anarchy for the well known Shapley value and marginal contribution mechanisms (Corollary \ref{cor:SVandMC}).
-We then show how to design $f$ so as to maximize the performance measured by $\poa(f,w,n)$.
-Finally, we compare our performance certificates with existing approximation results.
-We conclude the section with an application to the vehicle target assignment problem. \begin{assumption} Throughout this section we assume that the function $w$ is non-decreasing and concave, in the following sense
+For the considered class of problems we show that the price of anarchy can be computed as the maximum between $\mc{O}(n^2)$ numbers (Theorem \ref{thm:wconcavefwdecreas}).
+We also give an expression of $\poa$ for the equal share and marginal contribution mechanisms (Corollary \ref{cor:SVandMC}).
+We then show how to design the most efficient mechanism, and compare the resulting performance certificates with existing approximation results.
+Numerical studies on the vehicle-target assignment problem conclude the section. \begin{assumption} We assume that the welfare basis $w\in\mb{R}^n_{>0}$ is non-decreasing and concave, i.e.,